mohitkhadanga/Student_Management_Project_3/README.md

 - Core Java
 - Object-Oriented Programming (OOPs) principles
+- JDBC (Java Database Connectivity) for database operations
+- Collection framework for storing and manipulating student data
 - MySQL database for data storage (can be customized for other databases)

 ## Getting Started